profusion/apollo-validation-directives/README.md

   `getDirectiveDeclaration()` based on static (class) attributes.
 - `ValidateDirectiveVisitor` builds on top of `EasyDirectiveVisitor` and does all the required work to validate both output and input (arguments).
-All it need is `getValidationForArgs()`.
-Note that due a GraphQL limitation of no input type resolvers we need to patch the executable schema using `addValidationResolversToSchema()` in order to properly validate them!
+All it needs is `getValidationForArgs()`.
+- `createSchemaMapperForVisitor()` is a helper to adapt the old visitor API to the new one using schema mappers.
+It takes the directive name and the visitor's instance as arguments.
+- `applyDirectivesToSchema` is useful to apply several directive mappers to a schema.
+  It takes a list of directives and a schema as arguments.

 # Directives